SoftwareAG/c8y-docs/content/tour-cockpit/tour.md

 If you want to undo any changes to your Home dashboard, use the **Reset dashboard** icon.
 This reverts all changes to the dashboard and returns it to the initial state.

 At the very top right you can find additional information about working with dashboards.
-Click the questionmark icon to display the **Working with Dashboards** dialog window.,
+Click the question mark icon to display the **Working with Dashboards** dialog window.

 ### Navigator